Farayabaig/Farayabaig/README.md

 - 👋 Hi, I’m @Farayabaig
-- 👀 I’m interested in Machine Learning and full stack development...
+- 👀 I’m interested in Machine Learning and AI.
-- 🌱 I’m currently doing BS in computer science...
-- 💞️ I’m looking to collaborate on project of web development, machine learning and data mining ...
+- 🌱 I have done bachelors in Computer Science from FAST NUCES Islamabad
 - 📫 Reach me at farayabaig05@gmail.com

 <!---